 - 1 July 2019 to 3 Feb 2020 – Senator the Hon.
 Matthew Canavan, Minister for Resources and Northern Australia

-- 6 Feb 2020 – The Hon.
+- 6 Feb 2020 to 2 July 2021 – The Hon.
 Keith Pitt, MP, Minister for Resources, Water and Northern Australia

 The duties of the responsible Minister in relation to NAIF are set out in the NAIF Act.
 These include that the Minister appoints NAIF’s Board and provides direction to NAIF about the performance of its functions through the Investment Mandate.
 NAIF is required to take all reasonable steps to comply with the Investment Mandate.